Diocese of Cassano all'Jonio: Seminary

 In accordance with the decrees of the Council of Trent, Bishop Serbelloni (1561–1579) appointed a committee to plan the creation of a seminary for the diocese of Cassano.
 The seminary was formally created by a decree of Bishop Carafa on 6 March 1588, and in 1593 Bishop Audoeno (Owen Lewis) fixed the number of scholars at twelve, and for the next century the number never exceeded twenty.
 The seminary was perpetually short of funds.

 Cathedral

 The old cathedral was consecrated by Bishop Tomacelli on 3 May 1491.
 The bell tower was completed by Bishop Gaetano in 1608.

-The new cathedral was consecrated on 22 March 1722 by Bishop Francesco Maria Loyerio of Umbriatico.
+The new cathedral in Cassano all'Ionio was consecrated on 22 March 1722 by Bishop Francesco Maria Loyerio of Umbriatico.
 The decoration of the Choir was completed in 1750.
 The stucco façade of the cathedral was completed by Bishop Coppola in 1795, and the marble pulpit installed.
 Many of the treasures of the cathedral were stolen or damaged during the revolutionary period 1798–1806.

 The Cathedral was governed by a Chapter, composed (in 1752) of four dignities and eighteen Canons.
 The dignities were: the Archdeacon, the Dean, the Cantor and the Treasurer.